Skip to main content

 Why do I need know the date of my last period?

 Do you want to know how pregnant you are so you can make some decisions about this pregnancy?
 We can help.
 Call today to make an appointment to talk to one of our nurses.
-We will do a free pregnancy test, answer your questions, and help you figure out what comes next.
+We will do a pregnancy test, answer your questions, and help you figure out what comes next- all at no cost.

 If you do not live in Alaska, StandUpGirl.com will help you find a pregnancy resource center near you.